gforerob/hydro-event-detector/README.md

 import hydro_event_detector as hed from hydro_event_detector import HydroEventDetector

-3. read the files that you want to process, here I will provide an example with parquet and with numpy but can be other formats as well
+3. Read the files that you want to process, here I will provide an example with parquet and with numpy but can be other formats as well

 # Read the paths
 HPC_HOME = Path().home() / "hpchome" # example using a server, not neccesary it is just part of the path used